AlfredMichael/TUS-MyBuddy-Mobile-App-Development/README.md

 ## Test the App

-To test the app, download the `app-debug.apk` file from the `release` folder in this GitHub repository.
+To test the app, download the `app-debug.apk` file from the `release` folder in this GitHub repository and transfer it to your android device.
 Use the following test credentials to log in:

 - Email: K00987789@student.tus.ie, Password: @sharonmackie20
 - Email: K00012211@student.tus.ie, Password: @Neilmack12